-CUUR Diagnostics was founded by experienced medical scientists and healthcare professionals to utilize industry leading qPCR technology, under CAP and CLIA quality standards, to rapidly deliver high complexity molecular testing for infectious disease identification.
-The CUUR Diagnostics SARS-COV-2 assay is an Emergency Use Authorization (EUA) test authorized by the U.S. FDA.
+CUUR Diagnostics was founded by experienced medical scientists and healthcare professionals and utilize industry leading equipment including Thermofisher, under CAP and CLIA quality standards, to rapidly deliver high complexity qPCR molecular testing for infectious disease identification.
+The CUUR Diagnostics’ SARS-COV-2 assay is an Emergency Use Authorization (EUA) test awarded by the U.S. FDA.

 CUUR Diagnostics is a division of Assurity Healthcare, a Medicare-certified clinical laboratory provider that offers innovative healthcare laboratory solutions to hospitals, clinics and other medical entities.
 Serving clients across multiple states in the U.S., our services include infectious disease testing, planning, build-out, staffing, compliance and operation of complex medical labs.

 Our solutions are based on three key pillars: